BU-BMSIP/beffert_ho_lab_pacbio_ad_pilot/README.md

 - Demultiplexing and primer removal using `lima`
 - Full-length non-chimeric (FLNC) read classification
-- Clustering and polishing with `isoseq3 cluster`
+- Polishing with `isoseq refine`
 - Reference-based alignment using `pbmm2`
 - Quantification with `lr-kallisto`
+- Splicing Analysis with `IsoformSwitchAnalyzeR`
+- Differential Isoform and Gene Expression Analyses with `DESeq2`

 ### Built With